jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Stargazer, never let anyone call you an employee, consumer, or taxpayer.
-Those are all different names for non-playing characters.
+Those are all different names for non-playing character.
 There's no achievement or responsibility required to be them.

 Player gods call themselves workers, owners, and citizens.
-These are the roles where people have problems, and thus seek out solutions that upgrade their society.
+These are the roles where people have problems, and thus seek out solutions that upgrade themselves and their society.

 With that in mind, let's think about our future.